digital-blueprint/handbook/docs/relay/extending_with_bundles.md

 # Extending with Bundles

-By default a fresh API server does not provide any API or other client facing functionality.
-You can extend the server with features by adding so called bundles.
+By default, a fresh API server does not provide any API or other client facing functionality.
+You can extend the server with features by adding so-called bundles.

 There are four types of bundles:

 * **Core bundles** — bundles which provide core functionality
-* **API bundles** — self contained bundles which add API endpoints and optionally connect with some external service
+* **API bundles** — self-contained bundles which add API endpoints and optionally connect with some external service
 * **Abstract API bundles** — bundles which provide API endpoints but leave the actual implementation up to a connector bundle